4 Amazing Countries Near The Philippines

 Other Countries Near The Philippines

-After discussing the countries near the Philippines in Southeast Asia, let’s now go to other countries outside Southeast Asia.
-The proximity of these countries in the Philippines also influences the country in different ways.
+After discussing the countries near the Philippines in Southeast Asia, let’s now move on to other countries outside Southeast Asia.
+The proximity of these countries to the Philippines also influences the country in different ways.

 Taiwan

-Meteor Garden – This television series is indeed one of the major influences of Taiwan in the Philippines.
+Meteor Garden—This television series is indeed one of the major influences of Taiwan in the Philippines.
 Taiwan is located in the North of the Philippines.
-Even today, there are many Filipinos who are in Taiwan to work, study or go on vacation.
-There are also Taiwanese in the Philippines who are also doing business studies or just traveling.
+Even today, many Filipinos are in Taiwan to work, study, or go on vacation.
+There are also Taiwanese in the Philippines who are doing business studies or just traveling.

 Japan

 This is a country in East Asia that Filipinos love to visit.
 It can also be found in the North of the Philippines.
 It is a popular tourist destination for Filipinos.
-Fun fact, there’s a famous Filipino film that was shot in Japan called “Kita Kita”.
+Fun fact: a famous Filipino film called “Kita Kita” was shot in Japan.

 South Korea And North Korea